JDDoesDev/presentations/osmi.md

 <!--s-->

 ## I've seen firsthand what untreated mental illness can do

 Note:  Consider anecdotes from the ambulance, but nothing too drastic or depressing.
+And because of the prevalence of mental illness

 <!--s-->

 ## Burden of mental disorders is the _largest_ of all disorder categories in North America - WHO 2008

+Note: But above all else...
 <!--s-->

 ## **IT NEEDS TO BE TALKED ABOUT**